paleolimbot/nanoarrow/README.md

 ## Usage

-You can use arrow-c in your project in two ways:
+You can use nanoarrow in your project in two ways:

 1. Copy contents of the `src/nanoarrow/` into your favourite include directory and `#include <nanoarrow/nanoarrow.c>` somewhere in your project exactly once.